-This section provides the ANCA and Part 161 analysis, notice and procedural requirements for the application of a noise and access use restriction of Stage 3 aircraft.
+ANCA and Part 161 prescribe the analysis, notice and procedural requirements that must be satisfied by applications to impose a noise or access restriction on the use of Stage 3 aircraft.
+They are summarized below.

 1.5.1 ANCA Notice and Analysis Requirements